macagua/odoo-addons-google-maps/web_google_maps/README.md

     </record>
 ```

 The view looks familiar?
 Yes, you're right.
-The marker infowindow will use `kanban-box` kanban card style.
+The marker info window will use `kanban-box` kanban card style.

 ### How to setup color for marker on map?
 There are two attributes:
  - `colors`
- Allow you to display different marker color to represent a record on map
+ Allow you to display different marker color to represent a record on map.
  - `color`
- One marker color for all records on map
+ One marker color for all records on map.

 Example: